Portugal to rescue BES using remaining bailout money

 Proceeds eventually raised from investors would then repay the fund, which will in turn repay the state.
 Under the scheme, holders of the lender’s subordinated debt could lose at least part of their investment, a source said.

-Portugal exited its 78 billion euro international bailout in May, and still has 6.4 billion euros from an original 12 billion euro bank recapitalisation line received under the programme.
+Portugal exited its 78 billion euro international bailout in May, and still has 6.4 billion euros from an original 12 billion euro bank recapitalization line received under the program.

 (Writing By Andrei Khalip; Editing by Alessandra Galloni and Hugh Lawson)